SAFE-Stack/docs/docs/recipes/server/saturn-to-giraffe.md

 # How do I use Giraffe instead of Saturn?

+[Saturn](https://saturnframework.org/explanations/overview.html) is a functional alternative to MVC and Razor which sits on top of [Giraffe](https://github.com/giraffe-fsharp/Giraffe/blob/master/DOCUMENTATION.md#giraffe-documentation).
+Giraffe itself is a functional wrapper around the ASP .NET Core web framework, making it easier to work with when using F#.

-If you would rather have a more traditional ASP .NET experience than [Saturn](https://saturnframework.org/explanations/overview.html) provides whilst still working in a functional way, you can easily remove it from the SAFE templates and interact with [Giraffe](https://github.com/giraffe-fsharp/Giraffe/blob/master/DOCUMENTATION.md#giraffe-documentation) directly.
+If you would rather have a more traditional ASP .NET experience than Saturn provides, you can easily remove it from the SAFE templates and interact with Giraffe directly.

 ## Bootstrapping the Application

-### 1. Open libraries
+#### 1. Open libraries

+Navigate to the **Server** module in the **Server** project.

 Remove
 ```fsharp